microsoft/botframework-solutions/docs/_docs/help/known-issues.md

 If you experience a HTTP 500 (server error) error when invoking a Skill with an exception message as shown:
      `Exception Message: Error invoking the skill id: "SKILL_ID" at "https://SKILL_APP_SERVICE.azurewebsites.net/api/messages" (status is 500)`

 Validate your parent Bot (e.g. Virtual Assistant) `appSettings.json file` has a valid `SkillHostEndpoint` which should be pointing at the URL of your Parent Bot (e.g. Virtual Assistant) with a suffix of `/api/skills` as per the example below.
 Skills connect back to the caller through this endpoint.
-If you are debugging a parent bot locally and invoking a Skill remotely you will need to configure tunneling software (e.g. ngrok) to ensure this connection can be made.

 ```json
 {